System Dynamics Modelling Process

 Develop learning skills

-Students should be able to (1) conduct research and engage in other projects with a high degree of independence, responsibility, and reliability; (2) function as a constructive member of a team; (3) access and interpret relevant scientific and policy literature; (4) write and speak effectively about their work and relevant issues; and (5) successfully complete a master´s thesis.
+Students should be able to (1) conduct research and engage in projects with a high degree of independence, responsibility, and reliability; (2) access and interpret relevant scientific and policy literature; and (3) write and speak effectively about their work and relevant issues.

 Krav til forkunnskapar